| | | An open letter to

 an ASS-ter-ik.)
 He takes a pop at me for countenancing an r-less TEM-puh-chur,

+and he's right: from now on, I'll take my "TEM-pra-chur."
 In this political season, two locutions have come under the sustained

 pressure of the squeezers.
 One is President, the three-syllabled